 The XMAX V3 Pro Vaporizer is an upgraded version of the popular and successful XMAX V2 Pro.
-The V2 Pro sat at the top of our “best cheap vaporizer” section in our best portable vaporizers guide for the better part of 5 years, and we now have an upgraded version featuring hybrid on-demand heating, a replaceable battery system, and USB-C charging.
+The V2 Pro sat at the top of our “best cheap vaporizer” section in our best dry herb vaporizer guide for the better part of 5 years, and we now have an upgraded version featuring hybrid on-demand heating, a replaceable battery system, and USB-C charging.

 The biggest takeaways are the improved flavor via the hybrid heating system and the insanely quick heat-up times.
 The new XMAX V3 Pro is a bit more expensive, retailing for $109 (compared to $99 retail with the v2 pro), but it’s better than most anything in this price range with these features.

-In this XMAX V3 Pro vaporizer review, I will go over the basics like size, build quality, and what’s included plus jump into the details of the new on-demand and session modes, battery info, proper maintenance and include some tips for the best use.
+In this XMAX V3 Pro vaporizer review, I will go over the basics like size, build quality, and what’s included, plus jump into the details of the new on-demand and session modes, battery info, proper maintenance, and some tips for the best use.

 Table of Contents